ncbi-nlp/ezTag/scripts/README.md

 # Download all documents in a collection into a directory
 ./eztag.rb d -u user1@abc.com -c A ./output

+# Download 'done' documents only in a collection into a directory
+./eztag.rb d -u user1@abc.com -c A --done-only ./output

 # ------------------------------------------------------------------------

 # List all annotations in a collection into as a csv file